superidol1890/LevelImposterReloaded/README.md

+# Note : This repo is in beta and is highly unstable.
+It will constantly get updates and many bug fixes.

 > ## ⚠️ WARNING:
 > LevelImposter is still in **early beta**.
 If you run into any bugs or issues, don\'t hesitate to report them in our [Discord](https://discord.gg/9jJEBQ4qJs).